fgx/fgx-plane-spotter/readme.md

 There three significant hurdles to be overcome before any significant work is carried out on the wish list.

 1. Develop the database of online 3D terrain eleveation bitmaps.
-This work is decribed
+This work is decribed in detail here [Jaanga unFlatland Read Me]( http://jaanga.github.io/cookbook/un-flatland/index.html#tib)

 ### Overview
 The current